web-mickey/web-mickey/README.md

 I'm a seasoned Front-end Developer with almost a decade of experience in building rich web applications.
 I'm passionate about JavaScript, especially frameworks like React and React Native.
 I love creating performant and user-friendly interfaces that solve real-world problems.

+❗️ Most of my recent professional projects are under non-disclosure agreements or housed in private repositories, limiting what I can publicly share.
+However, I can provide some specific sections of the code I've authored.

 ## 🔭 My Expertise

 Over the years, I've honed a diverse set of skills including: